cdapio/cdap/docs/loom-docs/source/faq/security.rst

 Can Loom integrate with any authentication system?
 ---------------------------------------------------
 It's designed to integrate with any authentication system.
-The next release will include support for Crowd and LDAP, and the later releases will open up integration with different systems.
+The next release will include support for OAuth and LDAP, and the later releases will open up integration with different systems.

 Will Loom support authorization and granular control in future?
 -----------------------------------------------------------------